petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/managing-clarity-business-partners-and-guests.md

 # Managing Clarity Business Partners and Guests

-Now that we have employees taken care of, we turn our attention to Clarity's business partners that will need to access the Web Site and unauthenticated guest visitors.
+Now that we have employees taken care of, we turn our attention to Clarity's business partners that will need to access the web site and unauthenticated guest visitors.

 ## Business Partner Requirements